tarantool/doc/doc/reference/reference_lua/net_box.rst

 are, however, cases when a single connection is not enough — for example, when it's necessary to prioritize requests or to use different authentication IDs.

-Since Tarantool 1.7.2, support for the Lua console protocol in ``net.box`` was dropped.
-Now only the binary protocol is supported.

 The diagram below shows possible connection states and transitions:

 .. ifconfig:: builder not in ('latex', )